Musxeto/musxeto/README.md

 # **yo!**

 This is my corner of the internet.
-I'm Musxeto (he/him), a programmer by day and sleeper by night (aka xetopher, lil mussi w, mus).
+I'm Musxeto, a programmer by day and sleeper by night (aka xetopher, lil mussi w, mus).
 I'm a CS sophomore at Lahore Garrison University and an aspiring full-stack developer.

 ## What I'm into:
 - Building sick web apps with React.js and Firebase